Saturday, April 12, 2008

 After finally conceding that a putt is missed, it is customary for a puttrified golfer to grudgingly accept the gallery's congratulatory applause, tip his cap and resign himself to mere mortality.

-"Tiger Woods walked around the 16th green and stalked the 30-foot putt from every conceivable direction.
-With the help of his caddie, Steve Williams, he read the contours of the green and charted the undulatation of the bentgrass with the precision of a land surveyor.
-Finally, after picking his line, approximating its speed and visualizing the ball's path toward the hole, Woods approached the ball and struck it firmly.
+"Bryson walked around the 15th green and stalked the putt from every conceivable direction.
+With the help of his caddie, he vector analyzed the green's topography, and eyed the bermuda grass with the precision of a land surveyor.
+Finally, after picking his line, approximating its speed and visualizing the ball's path toward the hole, he approached the ball and struck it firmly.
 The dimpled spheroid did not oblige, making its final revolution just inches short of the target.
-On bended knee, Woods looked puttrified at the unexpected -- and rare -- unsuccessful outcome.
-His feigned anger, however, was quickly sublimated by the fact that he has already accumulated nearly $4 million in Tour winnings this season."
+On bended knee, Bryson looked puttrified at the unexpected -- and rare -- unsuccessful outcome.
+His feigned anger, however, was quickly sublimated by the fact that he would go onto win the tournament

 Putting is golf's great equalizer.
 Many of us will never stripe 300-yard drives, master the flop shot, shape a high-arcing draw around a live oak or impart "on-a-string" backspin on an approach shot.
 And while physical limitations and a lack of talent may prevent us from ever experiencing these achievements, we all can putt.
 Even the most difficult putt could conceivably be made by an amateur, even a beginner.